Nitinsoni03062024/Nitin.soni/_posts/2024-6-8-Kubernetes.md

 > **What is kubernetes namespace(Project)**

-Kubernetes namespace means that according to which user is working in which namespace, every user has a particular area which the user can do only by logging in with his user, multipule team can work easily and also we can seprate workload team wise based on the project we can provide priviliges for users and we can provide CPU/Memory/storage use for team.
+Kubernetes namespace means that according to which user is working in which namespace, every user has a particular area which the user can do only by logging in with his user, multipule team can work easily and also we can seprate workload team wise based on the project we can provide priviliges for users and we can provide CPU/Memory/storage use for team ,

+To easiy explain, namespace and project in simple language, if we open any account of our AWS or cloud, not everyone can see our dashboard, all user has their own account which one user can see his dashboard.
+Other users cannot see

 > - kubectl get ns (show all namespaces in kuberneres)

+# How to pod create in kubernetes

+> **There are 2 types of pod**

+- 1:- Pod Creation (Simple/Orphan pod)
+- 2:- Controlller pod

-> How to pod create in kubernetes.
+# How to create simple/orphan pod in kubernetes.

+> - kubectl get ns (Show namespace)
+> - kubectl run test --image=docker.io/nginx (To this cammand create test pod)
+> - kubectl get pod (show pods)
+> - kubectl get pod -o wide (show details of pod)
+> - kubectl exec -it test bash (login in test pod)
+> - exit (exit from pod)
+> - kubectl get event (to sell logs of container API)
+>